MerginMaps/docs/src/dev/mergince.md

 # Mergin Maps Community Edition

-The <MainDomainNameLink /> is a web platform for storage and synchronisation of data between mobile devices, <MainPlatformName /> service and QGIS Desktop.
+<MainPlatformNameLink /> is a web platform for storage and synchronisation of data between mobile devices, <MainPlatformNameLink /> service and QGIS Desktop.

 The good news is that <MainPlatformName /> Community Edition (<MainPlatformName /> CE) is licensed as open source software and therefore it is possible to do your custom deployments.